Dimensions of Diversity in Human Perceptions of Algorithmic Fairness

-While prior work emphasizes the importance of diverse opinions in discourse about algorithmic fairness, little prior research has examined \textit{which} dimensions of diversity are most critical.
-In this paper, we take a step toward addressing this gap.
-We extend past work on human perceptions of algorithmic fairness \cite{grgic2018human, grgic2016case, grgic2018beyond, srivastava2019mathematical, lee2018webuildai, saxena2018fairness} by studying the factors that may introduce biases into these perceptions.
-Our exploration into this question is motivated by the growing use of algorithmic oversight and regulatory bodies---and controversy regarding their composition---as well as prior work in social psychology, which suggests that demographic factors \cite{graham2013moral, thompson1992egocentric, gelfand2002culture} and personal experiences \cite{alesina2011preferences, margalit2019political, cassar2017matter, giuliano2014growing, roth2018experienced, gualtieri2018natural} affect people's moral judgements.
+While much prior work emphasizes the importance of diverse opinions in the discourse about algorithmic fairness \cite{fazelpour2022diversity, jobin2019global, west2019discriminating}, little research has examined \textit{which} dimensions of diversity are most critical.
+Social psychology research suggests that demographic factors \cite{graham2013moral, thompson1992egocentric, gelfand2002culture} affect people's moral judgements.
+In this line, a few studies have investigated how people's demographics may introduce biases into their perceptions of algorithmic fairness~\cite{araujo2020ai, pierson2017gender, wang2020factors, albach2021role}.
+Motivated by the call for inclusion of those affected by algorithmic decisions to oversight and regulatory bodies, we extend previous research by considering a broader range of demographic factors, as well as individuals' personal experiences, which have also been found to influence their moral views \cite{alesina2011preferences, margalit2019political, cassar2017matter, giuliano2014growing, roth2018experienced, gualtieri2018natural}.

-We study this question in the context of one aspect of procedural fairness---the fairness of using particular features in an algorithm---in a well-studied algorithmic decision-making scenario: algorithm-assisted bail decision-making.
-In this context, we run a human-subject study ($n=329$) to evaluate the variance in people's fairness judgements based on (i) demographics (age, education, gender, race, political views) and (ii) personal experience with the algorithmic task being evaluated.
+We study this question in the context of one aspect of procedural fairness---the fairness of using particular features in an algorithm---in a societally consequential scenario: algorithm-assisted bail decision-making.
+We run a human-subject study ($n=329$) to evaluate the differences in people's fairness judgements based on (i) demographics (age, education, gender, race, political views) and (ii) personal experience with the algorithmic task being evaluated.